 While some families may like to choose the Baptism day during the initial meeting, you are also welcome to choose it after you have completed the course.
-Baptism typically take place every Sunday at 12:00 PM in St. Mary’s Chapel (the small chapel) at St. Michael’s parish.
-You will be asked to dress your child in white outfit.
-Due to gathering restrictions, only 20 people, including the child are allowed.
-Baptism during Mass are currently not being offered.
+Baptism typically take place on the weekends, though we can be flexible to your family’s needs.

 When considering your Godparents for your child, please note the following :

 - A child may have only one or two Godparents at Baptism.
 If you choose to have two Godparents, one must be a Godfather and one must be a Godmother.

 - The Godparent(s) must be fully initiated, practicing Catholics, having received the Sacrament of Confirmation.

 - The Godparent(s) must be above 16 years of age.